NPI Types: A Guide for Private Practice SLPs

 1. Sign in to the NPPES website

-2. Click on Apply for an NPI for an Organization
+2. Click on Apply for an NPI for an Organization (under the stock photo of a group of smiling providers)

 • You do not need to fill out the Endpoint or Additional Identification pages, or enter your license number.